flavius-dinu/pulumi_dev_challenge/README.md

 - ZONE_NAME

 For GitHub Actions, I've used static credentials, but for the Spacelift deployment we will leverage dynamic ones.

+To add the secrets, head out to your repository settings, select `Secrets and variables` and then choose `Actions`:

 ![GitHub Secrets](images/github_secrets.png)